 The Politics of Religious Space

 One significant development in the history of Protestantism was the reconceptualization of how it might expand in light of new technological advancements.
-From an older ideal of a formal, united, and transterritorial Christendom (a concept “essentially linked to territory”), the evangelical revival of Protestantism instead “developed consciously international structures” that were conceived as deliberately separate from (increasingly secular) national governments and which eventually resulted in an “informal spiritual empire, a network of federated believers across increasingly distinct national boundaries.”
+From an older ideal of a formal, united, and trans-territorial Christendom (a concept “essentially linked to territory”), the evangelical revival of Protestantism instead “developed consciously international structures” that were conceived as deliberately separate from (increasingly secular) national governments and which eventually resulted in an “informal spiritual empire, a network of federated believers across increasingly distinct national boundaries.”
 Though the idea of “networked” Protestantism can be traced back to the Reformation, the structure and ramifications of this “network” became more pronounced in the eighteenth and nineteenth centuries.
 By the early nineteenth century, international Protestantism—that is, “networked” rather than territorially-defined Protestantism—dominated.
 Fascinatingly, the arguments in favor of this “networked” international Protestantism resemble those often given for the desirability of “network society” today, as both are assumed better to guarantee individual autonomy and more horizontal, decentered forms of social organization.

 Though Christendom’s formal end often is dated to the start of World War I, Philip Jenkins argues that the beginning of the end of Christendom probably can be traced to an earlier event: the rise of secular nationalism in the seventeenth and eighteenth centuries.
 According to perhaps the most prominent account of this historical development, the religious wars of the seventeenth century led to the growing conviction that peace could only be achieved if religious power were ceded to the secular nation-state.
 Religious belief would be divorced from government and instead relegated to the private domain.